daniel-de-vries/OpenLEGO/README.md

 basic aero-structural wing optimization problem using the Open-source [dAEDalus tool](https://github.com/sbind/dAEDalusNXT).
 Note that *dAEDalus* is not included in this repo and should be obtained and installed separately before this example case can be run.

+## Credits
+*OpenLEGO* is being developed by [Daniël de Vries](https://www.linkedin.com/in/dani%C3%ABl-de-vries-07495661/) as part of an MSc thesis at the [TU Delft](https://tudelft.nl/).
+This current state of this work should be considered as an early beta and is subject to change.
+Feel free to post any feedback on the code, suggestions for new features, and general ideas.